brandonkish/ComfyUI_Install_Tools/README.md

 ## 🔧 Batch File Tools
 **RUN_AI**
-Runs ComfyUI with Sage Attention (Place in same folder as "ComfyUI" and "python_embeded")
+Runs ComfyUI with Sage Attention (Place in same folder as "ComfyUI" and "python_embeded" folders)

 **DOWNLOAD AND UPDATE COMFYUI MANAGER**
-Downloads ComfyUI manager into ComfyUI folder and installs requirements (Place in same folder as "ComfyUI" and "python_embeded")
+Downloads ComfyUI manager into ComfyUI folder and installs requirements (Place in same folder as "ComfyUI" and "python_embeded" folders)

 **CLONE & UPDATE REPO**
-Clones git repositories to "ComfyUI\custom_nodes" and updates their requirements using a GitHub repository link (Place in same folder as "ComfyUI" and "python_embeded")
+Clones git repositories to "ComfyUI\custom_nodes" and updates their requirements using a GitHub repository link (Place in same folder as "ComfyUI" and "python_embeded" folders)

 ---